 Finally, if a customer is truly belligerent or making unreasonable demands, make sure they understand it’s ok to escalate the call to a manager.
 Some customers need solutions that fall outside of a call center rep's area of expertise and that should be supported.

 Whether you’ve got a bustling call center or a team of call center reps working remotely, the proper training improves skills and makes your staff feel valued.
-Arming your team with the skills and training they need, and presenting them with incentives and opportunities for advancement, can help you build a team that has your brands’ back.
+Arming your team with the skills and training they need, and presenting them with incentives and opportunities for advancement, can help you build a team that has your brand’s back.
 HSI offers a wide variety of off-the-shelf call center training, soft skills, and sales training modules that can be accessed anywhere.
 Sign up for a free trial to watch all of our call center training courses.

 - Customer Service Training for the Modern Team